DataMa-Solutions/docs/core_app/menu/definitions.md

 ## Specify which ratio you want to assess (Pivot & Impact)

 *  Define the **Numerator** and the **Denominator** of your ratio (Revenue/ Users | Purchase/ Clients | Margin/ Products...)
-* In DataMa IMPACT & PIVOT, The Impact Metric is your main KPI.
-It will be the assessment metric that DataMa will calculated to make you understand the gain or the lost you’ve made.
+* In Datama IMPACT & PIVOT, The Impact Metric is your main KPI.
+It will be the assessment metric that Datama will calculated to make you understand the gain or the lost you’ve made.

 <center> <img src="{{site.url}}/{{site.baseurl}}/core_app/menu/images/MenuDefinitions2.jpg"/></center>